The Sigtuna Museum

 Sigtuna is Sweden´s first town from AD 980, the last century of the Viking era.

-You can visit Sigtuna Museum with its fascinating exhibitions of Sigtuna through the ages, or what about by Viking souvenirs along Stora gatan.
+You can visit Sigtuna Museum with its fascinating exhibitions of Sigtuna through the ages, or what about Viking souvenirs along Stora Gatan.

 Sigtuna’s location makes it an ideal stop-off as it is only 45 minutes from Stockholm, 30 minutes from Uppsala and just 20 minutes from Arlanda airport.